mukul-rathi/old-personal-website/README.md

 This is the GitHub repository for my personal website.
-It is still a work in progress, but I thought it would be a good way to teach myself some web development.
+I thought it would be a good way to teach myself some web development - in particular I'm powering this website with React, SASS and GraphQL - all packaged up with GatsbyJS!

-I've included screenshots to complement the commits with visual changes, so you can see the development of the website over time.

 To view the website head over to https://mukul-rathi.github.io

-To see the code accompanying the blog tutorials, head to the https://github.com/mukul-rathi/blogPost-tutorials repo.
+I have a Computer Science blog, with a strong emphasis on deep learning (my pet passion) - for these tutorials I have an accompanying repo https://github.com/mukul-rathi/blogPost-tutorials containing the complete Jupyter Notebook code examples.